-She studied psychology there for four years, graduating in 1897.
+She studied psychology at Radcliffe for four years, graduating in 1897.
 One of her lecturers was William James, a thinker renowned as "the father of American psychology" and brother of the novelist Henry James.
 He led her to explore the phenomenon of the stream of consciousness, which is seen as having marked her modernist writing style.

-She later enrolled at the Johns Hopkins University School of Medicine in Baltimore.
+Stein later enrolled at the Johns Hopkins University School of Medicine in Baltimore.
 Though she first did well, she eventually lost interest and didn't graduate.
 Instead, she moved to Paris, where her brother Leo was already living and collecting art.

 Savvy art lovers, the siblings collected paintings by well-known artists like Cezanne, Renoir, Manet and Gauguin.
 But they also bought works by then "unknown" painters.
-This included early Cubist paintings by Picasso, Georges Braque and Juan Gris, as well as Expressionist pictures by Henri Matisse.
+This included early Cubist paintings by Picasso, Georges Braque and Juan Gris, as well as expressionist pictures by Henri Matisse.

-A 1968 article in The New York Times described their apartment on 27 rue de Fleurus on the left bank of the Seine River as the "first modern art museum."
+A 1968 article in The New York Times described their apartment on 27 Rue de Fleurus on the left bank of the Seine River as the "first modern art museum."

-"Everybody brought somebody, and they came at any time, and it began to be a nuisance and it was in this way that Saturday evenings began," Stein later wrote in The Autobiography of Alice B. Toklas.
+"Everybody brought somebody, and they came at any time and it began to be a nuisance, and it was in this way that Saturday evenings began," Stein later wrote in "The Autobiography of Alice B. Toklas."

 Picasso started to work on a portrait of Stein shortly after they first met in 1905, in gratitude for her patronage.
 Stein famously sat up to 90 times for the Spanish master before he was satisfied with capturing her personality — not her looks — on canvas.

-Many however saw little resemblance to Stein in what was a foretaste of Picasso's experiments in Cubism.
+Many, however, saw little resemblance to Stein in what was a foretaste of Picasso's experiments in cubism.
 Picasso allegedly replied, "Never mind, in the end she will manage to look just like it."

 Completed in 1906, the piece is now part of the permanent collection of the Metropolitan Museum of Art in New York.

-Although Stein once claimed, "There is no such thing as repetition — only insistence," her most famous quotes feature recurring words, such as "There is no there there."
-The line, appearing in her memoirs Everybody's Autobiography (1937), is a reference to the author no longer being able to relate to her home town in Oakland, which had undergone extensive change.
+Although Stein once claimed, "There is no such thing as repetition.
+Only insistence," her most famous quotes feature recurring words, such as "There is no there there."
+The line, appearing in her memoirs "Everybody's Autobiography" (1937), is a reference to the author no longer being able to relate to her hometown in Oakland, which had undergone extensive change.

-Another famous example of her trademark writing style was "Rose is a rose is a rose is a rose," from her poem Sacred Emily, written in 1913 and published in 1922.
+Another famous example of her trademark writing style was "Rose is a rose is a rose is a rose," from her poem "Sacred Emily," written in 1913 and published in 1922.

-Recalling their meeting and referring to her proclivity for repetition, Chaplin later wrote in his autobiography, "She would like to see me in a movie, just walking up the street and turning a corner, then another corner, and another."
+Recalling their meeting and referring to her proclivity for repetition, Chaplin later wrote in his autobiography: "She would like to see me in a movie, just walking up the street and turning a corner, then another corner, and another."

 "Gertrude Stein Has Arrived": This was the sign that flashed in New York's Times Square greeting the author and her life partner, Alice B. Toklas, when Stein returned to the US after a 30-year absence for the publicity tour of her bestselling quasi-memoir.

-She had already authored several books before this.
-They included Q.E.D.
-(1903), about a lesbian romantic affair involving several of her friends; Fernhurst, a fictional story about a love triangle; Three Lives (1905-1906); and The Making of Americans (1902-1911).
-Lesbian sexuality was the focus of Tender Buttons (1914).
+Stein had already authored several books.
+They included "Q.E.D."
+(1903), about a lesbian romantic affair involving several of her friends; "Fernhurst," a fictional story about a love triangle; "Three Lives" (1905-1906); and "The Making of Americans" (1902-1911).
+Lesbian sexuality was the focus of "Tender Buttons" (1914).

-However, it was The Autobiography of Alice B. Toklas that brought her literary fame.
+However, it was "The Autobiography of Alice B. Toklas" that brought her literary fame.

 Stein's acerbic observations about some of her famous Paris salon guests didn't go down well, however.

 Matisse was miffed at how she'd described his wife.
-Hemingway called it "a damned pitiful book" after being described as "fragile and yellow" in Stein's book.
-He would return the favor in his 1964 memoir A Moveable Feast, where he described Stein's prose as having "repetitions that a more conscientious and less lazy writer would have put in the waste basket."
+Hemingway called it "a damned pitiful book" after being described as "fragile and yellow" in it.
+He would return the favor in his 1964 memoir "A Moveable Feast," where he described Stein's prose as having "repetitions that a more conscientious and less lazy writer would have put in the waste basket."

-During World War I, Stein and Toklas volunteered for the American Fund for the French Wounded, driving for miles to send supplies to French hospitals.
+During World War I, Stein and Toklas volunteered for the American Fund for French Wounded, driving for miles to send supplies to French hospitals.
 The twist?
-Neither was particularly adept at the wheel.
-Both received the "Medaille de la Reconnaissance francaise", an honor given to civilians as a token of the French government's gratitude.
+Neither was particularly adept behind the wheel.
+Both received the Medaille de la Reconnaissance franchise, an honor given to civilians as a token of the French government's gratitude.

-She was also friends with Bernard Fay, another powerful Vichy government official, whose protection is believed to have kept her alive and whose influence ensured that the Nazis didn't loot her vast and valuable trove of artworks.
+Stein was also friends with Bernard Fay, another powerful Vichy government official, whose protection is believed to have kept her alive and whose influence ensured that the Nazis didn't loot her vast and valuable trove of artworks.